qaul/qaul.net/docs/README.md

 ## Guides

-* `contributers`: the contributers guide introduces and explains the structure of qaul.net and should guide you through the steps of how to the project.
+* `contributors`: the contributors' guide introduces and explains the structure of qaul.net and should guide you through the steps of how to the project.
 * `http-api`: contains the documentation of the qaul.net http-api.
 * `index`: this folder contains the overview page.